toddcf/code-snippets/html/emphasis-vs-italics.md

 ## <em>

 `<em>` represents *emphasis*, and is used to stress a certain word or phrase.

+`<p>I <em>know</em> that he is right!</p>`

-Although it will italicize the text, it should not be used for visual purposes.
+Although most browsers will italicize emphasized text, `<em>` should not be used for visual purposes.
+(NOTE: To be safe, you can specify the type of styling you want your emphasized text to have using CSS rather than trust each browser to be consistent.)

 ## <i>